slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - the best way to get someone’s attention is to stop giving them yours.
 -->

-> *"We catch more flies with honey than vinegar."
+> *"We catch more flies with honey than vinegar." (...)
+"Abuse often starts with praise."
 -- Proverb*

 > *"To combat an adversary, become their friend."